net00-1/SW-DLT/Docs.md

 ## Playlist Downloading

 Playlist downloads support both downloading all items in the playlist as videos or as audio only files.
 There are no quality options for video playlist downloads currently.
 Audio playlist downlods can use FFmpeg to correct errors and to extract audio from videos.
-Playlists are saved with the proper titles availale from youtube-dl.
+Playlists are saved with the proper titles availale from `yt-dlp`.

 Video downloads use the formats: `best[ext=mp4]/best`